TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab8.md

 ```

 Note that these expressions have been desugared.
-See the `reference/desugar-signatures.str` file for their signatures, or run the `Syntax -> Show desugared syntax` on a MiniJava file to see the AST.
+See the `reference/desugar-signatures.str` file for their signatures, or run the `Syntax -> Show desugared syntax` builder on a MiniJava file to see the AST.

 Specify typing rules for all kinds of unary and binary expressions.